cheomanigua/webdocse/content/docs/hugo/basics.md

 ### Add a theme

-There are four different methods to download and add themes to your project: Git clone, Git submodule, Zip file and Hugo module.
+There are four different methods to download and add themes to your project: Hugo Module, Git Clone, Zip file and Git submodule.

 ##### 1. Hugo module (preferred)

-{{< alert context="danger" text="You need [Go](https://go.dev/doc/install) version 1.18 or later and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to use Hugo Modules.." />}}
+{{< alert context="danger" text="You need [Go](https://go.dev/doc/install) version 1.18 or later and [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to use Hugo Modules." />}}

 1. Initialize your own hugo module system: